jolie/docs/getting-started/adding_interface.md

-#Adding Interfaces
+# Adding Interfaces
-In the previous lesson we shown that it is possible to specify the list of the available operations within a port definition.
-Such a definition is quite coarse because it does not allow to specify the types of the exchanged messages.
+In [Creating a Service and a Client](creating-a-service-and-a-client) we have seen that it is possible to specify the list of the available operations within a port definition.
+Such a definition is quite coarse since it does not specify the types of the exchanged messages (more precisely, by omitting information on types, we implicitly set the type of the operation to the `undefined` type).

-Using **interfaces** it is possible to specify the message types of each exchanged message.
+Using **interfaces** it is possible to specify the type of each exchanged message.
 In the following we define the interface for the service _twice_.

 ```jolie
 interface TwiceInterface {